 As Aqua is leaving Destiny Islands, she comes across a glowing figure in the void between worlds: King Mickey, who appears to be leaking light, presumably the effect of the void eating away at him to get to the tasty centre.

 You might remember that Mickey was seemingly kidnapped by Vanitas after arriving on Neverland in Ven’s tale, and then simply disappeared until the events of “Birth by sleep” in the Keyblade Graveyard.
 This is where he ended up: beaten to a pulp and left to die in the corruptive darkness between worlds, only to be saved by sheer chance!
 Sheesh!
 The Disney company trusts Square Enix more than I would have ever imagined.
 And let’s be clear, Vanitas (or Xehanort, or both) did leave Mickey to die, as Mickey plays no role in Master Xehanort’s upcoming plan.
 He was captured as bait for Ven and now he’s useless, so off he goes to the cold embrace of the void!
-It’s not clear how Aqua ran into Mickey, be it through chance or the connection between hearts, but she kept him alive and made sure that he would continue to be a thorn in Xehanort’s side for the next eleven-plus years, so let’s call today the most productive visit we’ve ever had to the Mysterious Tower.
+It’s not clear how Aqua ran into Mickey, be it through chance or the connection between hearts, but she keeps him alive and so essentially made sure that he would continue to be a thorn in Xehanort’s side for the next eleven-plus years, so let’s call today the most productive visit we’ve ever had to the Mysterious Tower.

 And yes, we are bound for Aqua’s petty trip to The World The Game Didn’t Care About And I Certainly Don’t Either.
 Aqua arrives at the tower with no sign of Mickey, presumably having stuffed him into her inventory and is off exploring and opening chests as he bleeds out.
 Once you finally get to Yen Sid’s study, Aqua unpacks Mickey from hammerspace and leaves him on the floor to be tended to by Donald and Goofy.
 Geeze, does Yen Sid not have a bed for this kid?
 Like even if the big wizard doesn’t sleep himself for all I know, surely Mickey must have a bed for his own use!
 “Just throw him on the floor,” says the great sorcerer, “…with the other bodies.”